 What’s the most important thing you can do for your next Disney vacation?

 I realize the answers will vary for this question.
 Save money?
-Make your ADRs 180 days in advance?
-Plan your three FastPass+ rides?
-Pick out the best hotel room that doesn’t wreck your budget?
+Make your Advances Dining Reservations 180 days in advance?
+Plan your three FastPass+ rides in advance?
+Pick a hotel room that doesn’t wreck your budget?
 All those planning details are indeed important, but I’m declaring that what’s most important is far more basic than any of that, and it’s actually a four letter word.
 Ready?

 You really need to get out and walk.